Beef Vegetable Soup

 - Add the garlic and cook for 1 more minute.
 By now the wine should be almost completely gone with only red colored onions left.

-- Add everything else except cornstarch mixture and vegetables: 3 TBS tomato paste, 1 Tablespoon Worcestershire sauce, 2 bay leaves, 1 sprig rosemary, ¼ tsp ground sage, 7 cups beef broth, and 1 beef bouillon cube.
+- Add everything else except cornstarch mixture and vegetables: (Browned beef, Tomato paste, Worcestershire sauce, bay leaves, rosemary, ground sage, beef broth, and 1 beef bouillon cube.)

 - Cover the pot, leaving just a small crack, and simmer over medium-low heat for 2 hours (or more).
 The liquid should simmer softly and reduce slowly with a little bit of steam escaping.